 The BOTTOM hinge.

--Think about the footing around a gate.
+- Think about the footing around a gate.
 It’s high traffic, so it’s often worn, packed, and poorly draining.
 Work on drainage, add gravel for traction, or build it up during dry times.
-If your gates are a frequent location for run, skid, and stop, consider having these horses use alternative paddocks if the footing is muddy after weather.
+If your gates are a frequent location for the horses to run, skid, and stop, consider having these horses use alternative paddocks if the footing is muddy after wet weather.

--Make sure your horse knows proper manners.
-Stop, start, turn, release without bolting off, etc. Are critical as you negotiate a gate with a horse (and sometimes his friends).
+- Make sure your horse knows proper manners.
+Stop, start, turn, release without bolting off, etc. are critical skills to have as you negotiate a gate with a horse.
 If you are unsure or your horse needs work in this area, have a friend work the gate so that you can school the behaviors.
 It’s never OK for your horse to take over and potentially shish-kabob you on a gate.